Cherry Layer Cake (A Doctored Cake Mix Recipe)

 Spread with cherry cream cheese frosting- repeat for the next two cake layers.

 Decorating the Cherry Cake

-I added maraschino cherries on top.
+As a final touch, we added maraschino cherries on top!

 For the Cherry Cake